Lihat Artikel Lainnya

 Let’s face it, every software or hardware used by your manufacturing company comes from a variety of different companies.
 No matter how reliable your technician is, you will certainly have difficulties when your technician is required to handle two different devices when it is broken at the same time, or when you have to troubleshoot two software that functions differently.

 That’s why you need help.
 Make sure you have at least the contact number of the technician from every equipment and software in your company.
-If you use manufacturing ERP, make sure you selected the right ERP module for your company and thoroughly consulted about it before you implement the ERP module in your company.
+If you use manufacturing ERP, make sure you select the right ERP module for your company and thoroughly consult about it before you implement the ERP module in your company.

 6. Train and empower your employees

 After hardware error, an operational error is the second most common cause of downtime.
-A good operator is the one who has the ability to detect whether the machine they handle showing signs of error.
+A good operator is the one who can detect whether the machine they handle showing signs of error.
 Even better if the operator knows when it should undergo maintenance.

 7. Schedule preventive maintenance regularly

-Unfortunately, there are still quite a number of manufacturing companies out there who don’t care about this.
+Unfortunately, there are still quite several manufacturing companies out there who don’t care about this.
 They continuously run their machines without any maintenance at all.
-In fact, just like a motorbike that is not maintained, we do not know when the engine suddenly broke down and made the loss bigger.
+Just like a motorbike that is not maintained, we do not know when the engine suddenly broke down and made the loss bigger.

 8. Take notes